 The Apocalypse ransomware was first seen on the 9th May 2016.
 The main attack vector is weak passwords on insecurely configured Windows servers running the remote desktop service.
 This allows an attacker to use brute force to gain access and means they can easily interact with the system as if they had access in person.
 Abusing remote desktop has become increasingly common over the last few months, especially for running ransomware like Apocalypse.

 The earliest variants install themselves to %appdata%windowsupdate.exe and create a run key called windows update to both HKEY_CURRENT_USER and HKEY_LOCAL_MACHINE.
 This variant uses the .encrypted extension.
 A ransom note is created for every file in the form of *filename*.How_To_Decrypt.txt.
-The [email protected]/[email protected]/[email protected]/[email protected] email addresses are used in the ransom note.
+The [email protected].a/[email protected]/[email protected]/[email protected] email addresses are used in the ransom note.

 On June 9th, another version of the Apocalypse was discovered.
 This variant uses a different location, run key name and email address.
 The ransomware installs itself to %ProgramFiles%windowsupdate.exe, and creates a run key called windows update svc.
 The email address used in this variant is [email protected]